-There are very few times that I voluntarily want to turn on my oven in the dead of summer.
+There are very few times that I voluntarily want to turn on my oven in the dead heat of summer.
 We eat cold meals often, eat outside in the shade, and rarely have big hot meals.
-But there is one thing that we always eat, in the winter or the summer.
-Pizza!
+But there is one thing that we always eat, in the winter AND the summer…

 For my kids, we usually use the multigrain pitas for our pizza creations.
 But really, they are all great for this recipe.
 I have even used the breakfast pitas that have raisins in them when I was out of the others, and no complaints!